OSMLatam/OSM-Notes-Ingestion/README.md

 `processPlanetNotes.sh --base` that will create the basic elements on the
 database:

-* Download countries and maritimes areas.
+* Download countries and maritime areas.

-If `processAPINotes.sh` get more than 10 000 notes from an API call, then it will synchronize the database calling `processPlanetNotes.sh`.
+If `processAPINotes.sh` gets more than 10,000 notes from an API call, then it will synchronize the database calling `processPlanetNotes.sh`.
 Then it will:

-* Download the notes from planet.
+* Download the notes from the planet.
 * Remove the duplicates.
 * Process the new ones.
 * Associate notes with a country or maritime area.

-If `processAPINotes.sh` get less than 10 000 notes, it will process them directly.
+If `processAPINotes.sh` gets less than 10,000 notes, it will process them directly.

-You can run `processAPINotes.sh` from a crontab each 15 minutes, to process notes almost on real-time.
+You can run `processAPINotes.sh` from a crontab every 15 minutes, to process notes almost in real-time.

 ## Logger